BloggerBust/lexicomb/README.md

     delimiter ::= [:]

-<a id="org6686532"></a>
+<a id="org15f5699"></a>

 ## Lexicon Script

 Lexicon script has a simple grammar.
 The only literal is of type *real* and includes both int and float types.
 Neither String nor Boolean types can be represented literally, but both may be created indirectly.
 Hash statements must be declared explicitly, but have no generalized literal representation.
 In short, the language directly supports basic arithmetic and logical expressions.
-Control flow is achieved via *conditional<sub>statement</sub>*, *conditional<sub>repeat</sub>* and *tag<sub>statement</sub>*.
+Control flow is achieved via *`conditional_statement`*, *`conditional_repeat`* and *`tag_statement`*.

-<a id="org0090e6a"></a>
+<a id="org66749db"></a>

 ### EBNF production rules